richchapler/AzureSolutionsDocumentation/docs/Infrastructure_AISearch.md

 * Are document updates detected by the periodically running schedule?
   * Reference: [Schedule an indexer in Azure AI Search](https://learn.microsoft.com/en-us/azure/search/search-howto-schedule-indexers?tabs=portal)
   * Yes, document updates are picked up by the periodically running indexer schedule but **changes will only be reflected in the search index after the indexer run is complete**
-  * "Prerequisites... **Change detection in the data source**.
+  * "Prerequisite: Change detection in the data source...
 Azure Storage and SharePoint have built-in change detection.
-Other data sources, such as **Azure SQL and Azure Cosmos DB must be enabled manually**."
+Other data sources, such as Azure SQL and Azure Cosmos DB must be enabled manually."